tqtezos/lorentz-contract-transferlist/README.md

 We'll need to set:
 - `issuer`: A privledged address that may transfer without restrictions
-- `users`: A map of user addresses to filterlist ID's
+- `users`: A map of user addresses to transferlist ID's
-- `filterlists`: A map from filterlist ID's to `(restricted :: Bool, outboundAllowedFilterlists :: [FilterlistId])`
+- `transferlists`: A map from transferlist ID's to `(restricted :: Bool, outboundAllowedTransferlists :: [TransferlistId])`
-- `admin`: the filterlist admin, that can change the issuer and update the filterlists
+- `admin`: the transferlist admin, that can change the issuer and update the transferlists
 - `managedLedgerAdmin`: the admin of the `ManagedLedger` part, who can mint/burn/pause
 - `balances`: the initial balances